Preservation and Conservation Policy

 6. Storage

-The storage facility complies with;
+The storage facility complies with the Standards noted in Section 4.2.

 7. Pest Management